KevinDelao/Diet-Android-App/README.md

 ## Code style:

-Kotlin was used to make all the files associated with the calorie fragment
+Kotlin was used to make all the files associated with the calorie fragment.
+Here are three of the major tools we used to implement the app.

+Room was used to implement the food diary and record tracker part of the app.

+Data binding was used to implement most of the fragments that were part of the MVVM architecture part of the app.

+RecyclerView was used to implement Record Tracker and Food Diary.

 ## Features:
 The calorie fragment provides a easy to use interface that allows users to simply to click on a button that takes them to a entry